 - The duration of the procedure (two months, six months, a year, etc.)

 - The cause of the procedure (a patient presenting with pain, a parent’s concern, traumatic injury or accident, a congenital birth defect like cleft lip or palate, etc.)

 - The nature of the procedure (to correct pain/discomfort, cosmetic, etc.)

 Talking to your insurance agent will help you get the right answers you need.

-At Burleson Orthodontics, we offer a variety of treatment options for straight teeth in our Kansas City, Liberty, Raymore, and Excelsior Springs, MO, orthodontic offices.
-During your initial Burleson Orthodontics Exam, together we will determine which treatment option is best for you.
+At Burleson Orthodontics, we offer a variety of treatment options for straight teeth in our Kansas City, Liberty, and Raymore, MO, orthodontic offices.
+During your child’s initial Burleson Orthodontics Exam, together we will determine which treatment option is best for them.
 Click on the icon below to learn more about the types of braces.